 Determining the Best Fit

 Your mission is to help resolve your clients’ fears of outliving their money.
-Annuities can provide the average person with a safer way to build their retirement savings while protecting those funds from a downturn in the market.
-Additionally, both can provide a steady, lifetime monthly income, allowing clients to plan their retirement more clearly.
+Annuities can provide the average person a safer way to build their retirement savings.
+It can also protect those funds from a downturn in the market.

 Generally, the more informed your client is, the happier they will be with their investment.

-Generally, the more informed your client is, the happier they will be with their investment.
-The Financial Industry Regulatory Authority (FINRA), has developed an Investor Alert explaining indexed annuities via an easy-to-understand, generally unbiased approach.
-Providing this alert for your clients will allow both you and your client to discuss and determine if an indexed annuity is right for them.
+It’s created through an easy-to-understand, generally unbiased approach.
+Providing this alert for your clients will allow you and your client to discuss and determine if an indexed annuity is right for them.

 Not affiliated with or endorsed by Medicare or any government agency.